tansengming/tansengming.github.com/software/_posts/2017-07-25-it-is-never-too-late-to-upgrade-to-rails-4.md

 [Evercondo](http://app.evercondo.com) was upgraded to Rails 4 and we thought we would celebrate by writing about it.
 The upgrade started over 2 years ago and we ended up making a big push to finish it over the summer.
 We mostly did it because Rails 3 stopped receiving security updates.
 But I like to tell the new developers that we did it so that they don’t have to look at Rails 3 ActiveRecord queries anymore.

 We like the new shiny!
-Deploys are faster and it's good to know that we are not using outdated software.
-Our only regrets were that we didn't upgrade sooner and that we didn’t do much about test coverage before this.
+Deploys are a lot faster and it's good to know that we're keeping up with security updates.
+Our only regrets were that we didn't upgrade sooner and that we didn't pay attention to test coverage before.

-## Context
+## Some Background

 Evercondo is a pretty standard Rails monolith, serving both HTML to browsers and an API to [a mobile app](https://itunes.apple.com/us/app/evercondo-smart-condo-living/id1121372160).
-We serve hundreds of communities and thousands of users every month.
-One of the main goals of the upgrade was to minimize downtime and make sure no users could tell the difference while it was happening.

-The good news is that it all worked out well.
-I count ~5 bugs that made it to users and no downtime for migrations in the 2+ years we were on it.
-A big reason we were able to do this was because we could deploy upgrades to production in tiny pieces while we were still on Rails 3.
+We serve thousands of users every month and the plan was to make sure that none of them would notice the upgrade.
+I think it went well.
+We have caught around 5 bugs and have had no downtime for migrations in the 2+ years we were on it.
+A big reason we were able to do this was because we could deploy upgrades to production in tiny pieces while still on Rails 3.
 The migration basically went like this:

 1. Update all the gems so they work with both Rails 3 and Rails 4 (while still on Rails 3)
 2. Install the ‘strong-params’ gem (while still on Rails 3)